-Mortgage rates in New Jersey have followed the national average over the last three years.
+NJ mortgage rates have followed the national average over the last three years.
 According to Freddie Mac’s Primary Mortgage Market Survey, mortgage rates reached a recent peak of 4.94% for a 30-year fixed-rate mortgage in November 2018 before falling steadily ever since.
 The coronavirus crisis brought mortgage rates down to record lows in May 2020 across New Jersey and the United States.

 New Jersey current mortgage rates